mfosterw/cookiestocracy/README.rst

 .. _`kakistocracy`: https://en.wikipedia.org/wiki/Kakistocracy
 .. _`here`: https://github.com/mfosterw/democrasite-testing

 Contributing
 ------------

-Please read the `contribution guide <CONTRIBUTING.rst>`_ and then see the basic commands below.
-It is also recommended that you rename ".env.sample" in the root of the repository to ".env" and set the environment variable ``DJANGO_READ_DOT_ENV_FILE=True`` so you can more easily keep track of your environment variables.
+Please read the `contribution guide <CONTRIBUTING.rst>`_ to get set up on a local development environment with docker.
+See basic commands below, which can be run from within a dev container or by following the relevant instructions in the aforementioned guide.

-Basic Commands
+Management Commands
 --------------

 Getting Started